tchayen/markdown-links/README.md

 The graph refreshes automatically every time you:

-- Update a markdown title of the file
+- Update a markdown title of the file.
-- Change links to other files
+- Change links to other files.
-- Create a new file and add give it a title
+- Create a new file and add give it a title.
-- Remove a file
+- Remove a file.

+## Concepts

-Title is always the first markdown heading of depth 1, i.e. `# Title`.
+- Title is always the first markdown heading of depth 1, i.e. `# Title`.

-Any link or reference to a local file causes the extension to attempt parsing it.
-The title is required but links are optional (it results in a lone node with no edges).
+- Any link or reference to a local file causes the extension to attempt parsing it.
+The title is required but links are optional (it results in a lone node with no edges in such case).
+- Graph is not directed.
+It doesn't show which file has the link and which one is linked.
+- Directory structure is not relevant for the graph.
+All that matters is the mutual links between files.

+## Examples

+Here are some examples to better explain the above.

-### Example file
+### Basic file

 ```md
 # Title